SAP/open-ux-tools/packages/abap-deploy-task/README.md

 Usage: deploy [options]

 Options:
-  -c, --config <path-to-yaml>      Path to config yaml file, default ui5-deploy.yaml -y, --yes                        yes to all questions (default: false) -v, --verbose                    verbose log output (default: false) -n, --no-retry                   do not retry if the deployment fails for any reason
+  -c, --config <path-to-yaml>      Path to config yaml file -y, --yes                        yes to all questions (default: false) -v, --verbose                    verbose log output (default: false) -n, --no-retry                   do not retry if the deployment fails for any reason